The Lizard Peninsula is located in south Cornwall where the most southerly point in Britain, the Lizard Point can be found.

 Finish at – Poldhu

-Regarded as one of the seven coastal walks best for exploring the coast of Lizard Peninsula, it can be finest enjoyed in spring with birds sing and flowers bloom along the paths.
+Regarded as one of the seven coastal walks best for exploring the coast of Lizard Peninsula, it can be finest enjoyed in spring with birds singing and flowers blooming along the paths.